 Please check the Bursar's website [PDF] for the latest information.

 Application and Admission Information

-- Completed Online Graduate Admissions Application and an application fee of $50
+- Completed OHIO Graduate Application and non-refundable application fee of $50

 The autobiographical sketch provides a sample of your writing.
 It should tell us about you as an applicant and address important factors in your life journey that have shaped your interest in Higher Education and brought you to apply to this program.